rylew2/portfolio-rylew/content/project/card-game.md

 While I wanted to touch all parts of the stack with this project and not spend a ton of time perfecting the frontend, there are a few areas I wish I had more time to explore:

--   Move some of the Tailwind classes added to components into CSS files, maybe create app specific variables for colors and shared styles.
+-   Move some of the Tailwind inline classes into CSS files, maybe create app specific variables for colors and shared styles.
 As mentioned above, the utility classes were done hastily to reach frontend completion.
 -   Animation changes:
     -   Fix some of the animation jitter between each hand deal
-    -   There's also a known issue when going from a low width to a high width - it will trigger the animation again - this could likely be stopped with a handleResize type function that passes props to prevent repeat animations.
+    -   There's also a known issue when going from a low viewport width to a high width - it will trigger the animation again - this could likely be stopped with a handleResize type function preventing repeat animations.
 -   Didn't get into any react performance issues with the React Dev tools given this was a small app - but you could look at things like `React.memo` or preventing unnecessary re-renders
     -   added some simple `useCallback` on the click handler functions that get passed down into other components
 -   More robust component library
     -   Creating a reusable `Button` component for example
-    -   Combining the game state components into one shared component ( combining GameWon, GameInProgress, GameLost)
+    -   Combining the game state components into one shared component ( combining `GameWon`, `GameInProgress`, `GameLost`)
 -   Pull test helper functions out to separate file
 -   Exposing `graphqlService` as a hook instead of a service -